-The below provides a general overview on this topic and may not apply to everyone.
+The below provides a general overview of this topic and may not apply to everyone.
 Any treatment protocol should be discussed with a qualified healthcare practitioner ...
-Please refer to: Medical & Legal Disclaimer.
+Please refer to Medical & Legal Disclaimer.

 Scientific evidence shows that targeted nutritional therapy can be used to fight a variety of diseases affecting the brain, including Alzheimer's, arteriosclerosis, and chronic malnutrition.